 At the risk of repeating myself yet again, I believe that art comes in many forms.
-That’s why I was excited to learn about Ronél Jordaan’s work in an article from Maison & Objet Magazine.
+That’s why I was excited to learn about the incredible textile design work of Ronél Jordaan in an article from Maison & Objet Magazine.

 By patiently rubbing and coaxing threads of pure wool into shapes in nature that inspire her, she found her direction (at the age of fifty, I might add) and started a small home industry.
 Entirely self-taught and following her own creative instincts, she began to turn fine gossamer thread into robust felted forms.

-Photo 1: Cape Nature Acoustic Panels – Ronél Jordaan Photo 2: Felted rock stones and pebble mat – Ronél Jordaan
+Photo credits: 1: Cape Nature Acoustic Panels and 2: Felted rock stones and pebble mat – Ronél Jordaan